makeusabrew/decking/README.md

 * rework all output to always show full container list and update lines as necessary
 * provide options to exclude 'implicit' cluster deps on start/stop/create
 * add 'destroy' method - with appropriate warnings
-* introduce concept of groups - allowing base container definitions to be merged with a group which can be run with different group-level params